 What Are The Various Symptoms Of Cold Sores?

 People who are having herpes simplex virus might not know about it unless they will experience any symptoms.
-When cold sore appears for the first time, the primary infection may not be severe.
+When a cold sore appears for the first time, the primary infection may not be severe.
 But over some time, it may become critical if the virus persists.

 As cold sores are the result of HSV-1 and HSV-2 in your body, the reoccurring cold sore signifies the presence of the virus in your body.
 Cold sores are the only sign of herpes infection so far.
 The severe symptoms of herpes virus are high in children as their antibodies defense mechanism is not stronger.

 Some of the common symptoms of cold sores are: